syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 ---
 layout: post
 title: Ticks of Syncfusion RangeSlider control for Xamarin.iOS
-description: Learn how to set ticks in proper position for RangeSlider control in Xamarin.iOS
+description: Thsi section provides the details about how to set ticks in proper position for RangeSlider control in Xamarin.iOS
 platform: Xamarin.iOS
 control: RangeSlider
 documentation: ug
 ---

-# Customizing ticks
+# Customizing Slider Ticks

 Tick marks can be placed along the track in a uniform manner or it's position can also be customized.